-Matt Macaulay is an American professional Jazz guitarist and singer-songwriter.
+Matt Macaulay is a professional Guitarist and Singer-Songwriter.
 He has been teaching music to students of all ages, privately and in groups, since 1997.
 After graduating from William Paterson University with a Bachelors Degree in Jazz Performance , Matt spent 10 years in New York City working as a freelance musician and operating the Macaulay Guitar Studio.
 Matt has been associated with several teaching studios as well as private, public and international schools.
+Since then, Matt has worked as a freelance musician and teacher in Berlin, Athens, Providence and now Boston.
 With a comprehensive background in Jazz, Classical and Rock guitar as well as electric bass, piano, arranging and voice, Matt is uniquely qualified to teach students of all ages and levels.
-As a guitarist, Matt has performed extensively around the East Coast of the United States and has also released three albums of original songs under his own name.
+As a guitarist, Matt has toured throughout Germany and performed extensively around the East Coast of the United States.
+He has also released three albums of original songs under his own name.